Good afternoon, Dear Readers, and a Happy Fucking New Year to you all! I hope you enjoyed the collection of top-ten lists I published yesterday!

 This was another show that wasn’t recorded by anybody (as far as I could tell), but I did come across this great video of Jericho Theory performing “Kids with Guns” at The Smiling Moose, shortly before I saw them.
 I remember this song from the Kopec’s show too, and it was a lot of fun:

-Finally, here’s a video of Fist Fight in the Parking Lot doing their song “S&M” at Mr. Smalls Theatre, sometime in 2011.
+And here’s a video of Fist Fight in the Parking Lot doing their song “S&M” at Mr. Smalls Theatre, sometime in 2011.
 Inexplicably, I had a tough time finding any more recent live performances than this…

 In lieu of any video from this show (of which I could find none), please enjoy Vulture playing “This Beautiful Infection” at the 31st Street Pub — this is from a show in July, when they played with The Osedax.